Celebrate Sussex / Celebrez le Sussex

 Follow these blue road signs to find a New Brunswick covered bridge.

-The 16 covered bridges in Kings County, New Brunswick are:
+The 16 covered bridges in Kings County, New Brunswick:

 Bayswater (Milkish Inlet No. 1)